sachinym/Github-Advanced-Security/Module3-Software_Composition_Analysis.md

    ![github-advisory-database](images/dependPR.png)

-## Task 2: Use the dependency submission action on a Java project.
-Review results
+## Task 2: Use the dependency submission action on a Webgoat project and review results

 GitHub's dependency submission API supports Software Composition Analysis (SCA).
 It provides a GitHub API that allows uploading a complete list of the dependencies used by a repository (or, more precisely, a particular build of the application in the repository).
 The process involves adding all dependencies from a repository to the dependency graph.
 Particularly those resolved during software compilation or building.
 Even if they are not listed in a manifest file like pom.xml.
 When new dependency versions are released, Dependabot utilizes data submitted via the dependency submission API to generate Pull requests.